sidharrth2002/rss-scraper/README.md

 - Similar headlines appear in most RSS feeds.
 They are similar enough to be identified by the human eye, but not similar that they can be computationally de-duplicated.
 For instance, Trump's smartphone tariffs make an appearance multiple times with different title variations.

 - Several outlets like the New York Times have multiple RSS feeds, and the same article appears in several feeds, such as Trump's tariffs appearing in "Business", "International Business" and "Technology".
+This can give a false impression of diversity.

 - We've only extracted the first 5 titles in each website, which does not lead to a sufficiently large dataset to draw conclusions from.

 - The title on it's own often has limited context.
-For instance, the Economist has vague titles like *"Current concern"* and *Changing direction* that tell close to nothing about the articles themselves.
+For instance, the Economist has vague titles like *Current concern* and *Changing direction* that tell close to nothing about the articles themselves.

 ### (3d) What stats/ML models can you use to extract information from the titles?